FayeKeegan/Classy/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Seating Chart Creation (~1 day)
+### Phase 1: User Authentication, Data Base Schema (~1-2 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create classes, create class rooms, create students for classrooms, and create seating charts (i.e., assign students to desks).
-The goal is to make sure that core funcionality is working properly, and that everything is pushed to heroku.
+There will be rails models for classrooms, desks, seat assignments, seating chart, section, secitoning, student and user.
+There will be rails controllers for sessions and users.

 [Details][phase-one]

-### Phase 2: Creating Classes and Classrooms (~1 days)
+### Phase 2: Viewing Classes and Classrooms (~1-2 days)
-I will add API routes to serve class and classroom data as JSON, then add Backbone models and collections that fetch data from these routes.
-By the end of this phase, users will be able to create classes and classrooms (i.e., place desks in a room) all in the backbone app.
+Database includes rich seed data, and teachers can view their sections, along with the associated seating charts, and the seat assignmetns associated with those seating charts.
+API routes serve section, class and classooom data.
+Backbone models for sections, classes, classrooms and students are a created from the nested JSON data parsed from the API routes.

 [Details][phase-two]

-### Phase 3: Creating Students, Seat Assignments and Seating Charts (~2 days)
+### Phase 3: Creating/Deleting/Editing Seating Charts (~1-2 day)
-I will add API routes to serve student, seat assignment, and seating chart data as JSON, then addBackbone models and collections that fetch data from these routes.
-By the end of this phase, users will be able to create classes, classrooms, add students to the classes and assign them to desks.
-They will be able to save their seating charts.
+Create, Destroy and Update routes added to the Seating Chart, Section, Seat Assignments controller.
+Users can use drag and drop interface to edit existing seating charts and create new seating charts, either through opening existing seating charts and dragging from the student list, or by dragging students off desks and onto them in the edit view.
+Additionally, basic visual improvements made to improve design of app.

 [Details][phase-three]

-### Phase 4: Editing and Deleting Seating Charts (~1-2 days)
+### Phase 4: Creating Classrooms and Sections (~1-2 day)
-After completion of this phase, teachers will be able to edit and delete their seating charts.
-Teachers will be to easily visualize important student data (reading level, math level) while editing and viewing seating charts.
+Implement ability to create and destroy sections, and create, edit and destroy classrooms.
+Add relevant forms for creation, and various modals to warn users when destroying data that will trigger destruction of dependent data.
+Implement simple classroom creation interface - users are able to create new classrooms either in a small modal form, or through the larger classroom view.

 [Details][phase-four]

-### Phase 5: Classrooms, Visualization, Shuffle (~2 days)
+### Phase 5: Create, Edit, Destroy, View Students, Classrooms Index (~1 days)
-At the end of this phase teachers will be able to destroy and edit classrooms and students.
-Seating chart creation will have better visual feedback so teachers can more easily user the drag-and-drop interface.
-Teachers will be able to restart their seating chart from scratch, and shuffle unassigned students to be seated randomly.
-Student table will be sortable.
+At the end of this phase teachers will be able to destroy and edit students.
+Students will be in sortable index page, and users will be able to edit and edit students from this index.
+There will also be a classrooms index, so teacher can view a list of all of their classrooms, with previews.

 [Details][phase-five]

+### Phase 6: Improve Seating Chart Creation (~1 days)
+Seating chart creation will have better visual feedback so teachers can more easily use the drag-and-drop interface.
+Teachers will be able to restart their seating chart from scratch using, shuffle unassigned students and color code student draggables so teachers can quickly determine math and reading level mix of various groups.

 ### Bonus Features (TBD)
 - [ ] Seating charts can be auto-generated based on simple algorithm